London fog (drink)

-A London fog is a hot tea-based drink that consists of Earl Grey tea, steamed milk, and vanilla syrup.
+A London fog is a hot tea-based drink that consists of Earl Grey tea, steamed milk, and a sweetener, often vanilla syrup.
+Earl Grey tea imparts its flavors of black tea and bergamot, a citrus.

+History

-It was invented in Vancouver, Canada, in the 1990s by Mary Loria.
+Despite its name, it was invented in Vancouver, Canada in the 1990s by Mary Loria.
 Loria, who was pregnant at the time, frequented Vancouver's Buckwheat Cafe.
 After inventing the drink, she began ordering the drink at other cafes and recommending it to others.
 The trend spread.
 Despite conceiving the drink herself, Loria does not know who created the name.
 The term "fog" refers to the steamed milk.

 Ingredients

-The basic ingredients of a London fog are Earl Grey tea, vanilla flavouring, raw honey (optional), and milk of choice.
+The basic ingredients of a London fog are boiling black tea, preferably Earl Grey tea, vanilla extract, and steamed milk of choice.
+A teaspoon of raw honey or maple syrup is used to sweeten it.
+Sometimes, a small amount of cream is poured on top of the drink, topped with sprinkles of cinnamon, nutmeg, or lavender.

 Variants

 Variations of the London fog involve substituting the tea leaves and using milk alternatives.
-In Scotland, this drink is known as a "Vancouver fog".
-It is popular in the Pacific Northwest and Canada's West Coast.
+It is popular in the Pacific Northwest and on Canada's West Coast.